GILT-Forum/Globalization-Strategy-Playbook/playbook.md

     In general, setting boundaries for every aspect of your work is not necessary.
 However, there are areas where a Globalization leader needs to pay attention: budget and team resources.
 Allocating a budget to a workflow that is not cost-effective is one of the boundaries you are expected to set, as well as dedicating one headcount from your team to a program because it is suboptimal.
 Keep in mind that you manage company resources, and this means that sometimes you have to say no to your stakeholders.
 Ask for business justifications of translation requests or funding and, in some cases, headcount from the teams who require work that will expand Globalization delivery scope.

     You can simplify this delicate balance between being a service provider and a strategist by identifying boundaries proactively, communicating them clearly, and formalizing the boundaries.
-You may need to create a system or process in which you reinforce a boundary, for example by creating templates for requests that flag what can not be accommodated.
+You may need to create a system or process in which you reinforce a boundary, for example by creating templates for requests that flag what cannot be accommodated.

 ### Stakeholders as Strategic Partners

 In the relationship with each stakeholder, the goal is to progress from what is called “ad-hoc or transactional” to “trusted advisor” up to “strategic partner.”
-Similarly to moving  your stakeholders towards the area of “high interest” in the stakeholder map, you want your stakeholders to move Localization to the top right quadrant in their respective map and acknowledge the value that your team brings.
+Similarly to moving your stakeholders towards the area of “high interest” in the stakeholder map, you want your stakeholders to move Localization to the top-right quadrant in their respective map and acknowledge the value that your team brings.

 Ultimately, as a Globalization leader, you want to derive tangible results from the time invested in knowing, understanding, and managing your stakeholders.
 Moving from being treated as a service provider whose costs must be minimized, to being recognized as a strategic partner contributing to your company revenue and the value of your global brand takes time and effort, but is highly rewarding.